About AEP

 • looking to further their professional career.

-• looking to improve their English language skills.
+• looking to improve their English language skills in an immersive, supportive environment.

-IEP students will receive quality instruction from highly trained faculty.
-In addition, students are supported by friendly staff who engage students in weekly activities and cultural experiences.
+Receive quality instruction from highly trained WWU faculty.
+In addition, be supported by friendly staff who engage you in weekly activities and cultural experiences.

 Study at Your Level

-IEP has six levels of instruction, ranging from Level 1 (Beginning) to Level 6 (University Prep).
-After you apply, you will take a placement test and be placed in the appropriate level.
+Though WWU’s IEP and AEP combined consist of six levels of instruction, ranging from Level 1 (Beginning) to Level 6 (University Prep), there is now focus on intermediate and advanced learners in Level 4 to Level 6.
+After you apply, you will take an online placement test and be placed in the appropriate level.

-*Please note: some levels may not always be offered based on student enrollment.
+*Please note: some levels may not always be offered based on student enrollment each quarter.

 • Level 1: Beginning